 Please see below details of the Mountain, Desert & Beach Tour which is available.

-Price includes: Flights on Oman Air departing from London Heathrow, transfers, 6 nights cabin share (male/female share) full board basis, 1 night in hotel on half board basis (male/female share), water, tea, coffee & snacks, 5 days diving (3 - 4 dives/day including night dives where applicable), air tanks, weights & weight belt.
+Price includes: Transfers, 6 nights cabin share (male/female share) full board basis, 1 night in hotel on half board basis (male/female share), water, tea, coffee & snacks, 5 days diving (3 - 4 dives/day including night dives where applicable), air tanks, weights & weight belt.

 Alcohol: Beer is available for sale onboard, but the boat is not currently able to sell other alcoholic beverages.
 If guests wish to take their own, it is possible to purchase alcohol in the duty free at Muscat airport when you are changing planes.
 Alcohol is available for purchase at most hotels for consumption on the premises.
 There are no alcohol shops in Salalah (for Mirbat arrivals).